EggnogBaileys/FS-Scripting3-FungalBolt/README.md

 Spacebar to shoot.

-The level has three main levels, each with a new enemy, the third one incorporating a multi-phased boss battle.
+The game has three main levels, each with a new enemy, the third one incorporating a multi-phased boss battle.
 You have infinite lives, as the goal is not survival as much as it is a challenge to see how few player deaths you end the game with.
 The game should take between 1 and 2 minutes to play through.